My earth tone art comes from nature itself. I forage the pigments and paint scenes of nature.

 My brand as an artist combines the elements of nature and earth tone art, because I use the pigments from the earth to create my paintings.
 More specifically, I use only the pigments I’ve gathered from here at Wild Ozark or within a very short distance from our home in the Ozarks.

 It makes me happy to offer earth tone art to you so you can also bring the soul of the Ozarks into your home.
 My original art is usually for sale, and I offer prints as well.
-Here are the latest three paintings.

 You can see the rest of them at my online portfolio.
-And if it’s the paints that interest you most, I have some sets of those available and a tutorial if you’d like to make some earth tone art for yourself.
+And if it’s the paints that interest you most, I make some oil sets once a year and will post them to my shop.
+Join my newsletter and check off the special group if you’d like me to let you know when I’m making them.

 https://www.youtube.com/@wildozark